kincommunity/KinTipper/README.md

 # For the users

 ## What is this bot?
-KinTipper is a bot that allows Reddit users to tip each other with Kin,an ethereum based ERC20 token.
+KinTipper is a bot that allows Reddit users to tip each other with Kin,an Ethereum based ERC20 token.

 [What is Kin?](https://www.kinecosystem.org/) - Kin is a cryptocurrency token created by Kik Interactive
-[What is Ethereum?](https://en.wikipedia.org/wiki/Ethereum) - Ethereum is the blockchain network Kin is using
+[What is Ethereum?](https://en.wikipedia.org/wiki/Ethereum) - Ethereum is the blockchain Kin is using
 What can I do with my Kin? - You can trade with it, buy things with it, and sell it for fiat currency (regular money)